JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 The `equals()` function for a `data object` ensures that all objects that have the type of your `data object` are considered equal.
 In most cases, you will only have a single instance of your data object at runtime (after all, a `data object` declares a singleton).
-However, in the edge case where another object of the same type is generated at runtime (e.g. via platform reflection through `java.lang.reflect`, or by using a JVM serialization library that uses this API under the hood), this ensures that the objects are treated as being equal.
+However, in the edge case where another object of the same type is generated at runtime (for example, by using platform reflection with `java.lang.reflect` or a JVM serialization library that uses this API under the hood), this ensures that the objects are treated as being equal.

 > Make sure to only compare `data objects` structurally (i.e. using the `==` operator), never by reference (the `===` operator).
 This helps you avoid pitfalls when more than once instance of a data object exists at runtime.
 {type="warning"}